iDevSpread/iDevSpread/about.md

 title: About me
 ---

-an iOS developer, currently building up a side project about productivity.
+An iOS developer, currently building up a side project about productivity.
 <p>
-a reading lover, especially about software, psychology, cognitive science.
+A reading lover, especially about software, psychology, cognitive science.
 <p>
-know a little about front-end, JavaScript.
+Know a little about front-end, JavaScript.

 <p>
-currently learning badminton
+Currently learning badminton

 <p>